EJSFF/FERT/index.md

-This page hosts summaries of EPA data related to air pollution and GHG emissions from fertilizer plants and other facilities along with environmental justice demographic data from EPA's EJSCREEN tool.
-See [HERE](https://ejsff.github.io/FERTH2O/) for a summary of N water pollution from fertilizer manufacturing based on data from EPA's ECHO database.
+This page hosts summaries of EPA data related to air pollution and GHG emissions from fertilizer plants and other facilities along with environmental justice demographic data from EPA's EJSCREEN tool. <b>See [HERE](https://ejsff.github.io/FERTH2O/) for a summary of N water pollution from fertilizer manufacturing based on data from EPA's ECHO database.</b>

 # AIR POLLUTION
 All air emission data below are from [EPA'S NEI DATABASE — 2017.](https://www.epa.gov/air-emissions-inventories/2017-national-emissions-inventory-nei-data)